mariannestor/altinn-studio/src/studio/README.md

 4. A code editor - we like [Visual Studio Code](https://code.visualstudio.com/Download)
    - Also install [recommended extensions](https://code.visualstudio.com/docs/editor/extension-gallery#_workspace-recommended-extensions) (f.ex.
 [C#](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp))
 5. [Docker Desktop](https://www.docker.com/products/docker-desktop)
-6. Update hosts file (C:/Windows/System32/drivers/etc/hosts) by adding the following values as an local administrator:
+6. Update hosts file (C:/Windows/System32/drivers/etc/hosts) by adding the following values as a local administrator:
    ```txt
    localhost altinn3.no
    127.0.0.1 altinn3.no
    127.0.0.1 altinn3local.no
    ```
-   _On MacOS add the same values to values `/private/etc/hosts` with `sudo nano /private/etc/hosts` in treminal._
+   _On macOS add the same values to `/private/etc/hosts` with `sudo nano /private/etc/hosts` in terminal._
 7. If you are running Docker Desktop in Hyper-V mode you need to make sure your C drive is shared with Docker, Docker Settings -> Shared Drives
    The File sharing tab is only available in Hyper-V mode, because in WSL 2 mode and Windows container mode all files are automatically shared by Windows.
-   On MacOS: Change docker-compose.yml (both)
+   On macOS: Change docker-compose.yml (both)
    ```yaml
    volumes:
      - 'C:/AltinnCore/Repos:/AltinnCore/Repos'